Nyree Dawn Porter

-Nyree Dawn Porter OBE (born Ngaire Dawn Porter; 22 January 1936 – 10 April 2001) was a New Zealand–British actress.
+Nyree Dawn Porter OBE (birth name Ena Nyree Dawn Porter; some secondary sources give her birth name as Ngaire Dawn Porter; 22 January 1936 – 10 April 2001) was a New Zealand–born British actress.
 She started performing on stage in New Zealand, moving to the UK in 1958.
 She is best known for her role as Irene in the BBC series The Forsyte Saga (1967).

 Early life and education

 Ngaire Dawn Porter was born in Napier, New Zealand, on 22 January 1936.

 She changed her name after moving to England in 1958, so that British people could pronounce it.
 (Note: Nyree is the phonetic spelling of how Porter's birth forename Ngaire is often pronounced in English.)

 Career

 Stage

 Porter's first professional work was touring with the New Zealand Players Trust.
 She was acclaimed for such roles as Jessica in The Merchant of Venice and Juliet in Romanoff and Juliet.
 She also performed in revues and musicals, including a local Napier production of The Desert Song in 1955.

 She moved to Britain in 1958 after winning a Miss Cinema talent competition for young actresses organised by Rank, with the prize of a round-the-world trip and a film test in London.
 Although the test was probably little more than a publicity stunt, she decided to stay and was soon acting in the theatre.
 Look Who's Here at the Fortune Theatre in Drury Lane was her first West End appearance.
 She followed this with the role of Connie in Neil Simon's first West End play, Come Blow Your Horn, and a string of other appearances.

 In 1968, Porter appeared with Peter Wyngarde in The Duel, a play by John Holton Dell based on the novel by Chekhov.
 This launched a tour at the Theatre Royal, Brighton, on 18 March.

 She had two roles in Stephen Sondheim's Sunday in the Park with George, at the National Theatre in 1990, played Olivia in Twelfth Night at the Shaw Theatre, and Rosalind in As You Like It at the Ludlow Festival.
 She later toured in Australia, in Jeffrey Archer's Beyond Reasonable Doubt, and later in The King and I.